neilmce/quiz/rounds/tvRadio.md

     * A: Countdown

-2. Doctor Who was first aired in 1962 with the The Doctor played by William Hartnell.
-The current doctor is Peter Capaldi but which number doctor is he?

-    * A: 12th

 3. Downton Abbey is the most successful British period drama since Brideshead Revisited.
 Who is its creator?